SAP-samples/upscale-commerce-open-payment-integration/README.md

 No known issues.

 ## How to obtain support

-[Create an issue](https://github.com/SAP-samples/upscale-commerce-open-payment-integration/issues) in this repository if you find a bug or have questions about the content.

 Read the Open Payment Framework [documentation](https://help.sap.com/docs/MCS/41fb1a1906864b35b6a731dbd1d0cd86/f3d565da0d524b8081c861b4f5dea359.html?state=DRAFT&version=DEV&profile=20003453) on SAP Help Portal.

 For additional support, request you can request access to SAP Commerce Open Payment Framework slack channel via your assigned integration manager.